-The Applied Food Biotechnology (AFB) is a peer-reviewed multi-disciplinary biotechnological publication, scheduled to appear quarterly.
-The journal's aim is to advance and disseminate knowledge in all the related areas of biomass, metabolites, biological waste treatment, biotransformation, and bioresource systems analysis, and technologies associated with conversion or production in the field of Food.
+The Applied Food Biotechnology (AFB) is a peer-reviewed multi-disciplinary biotechnological publication, which in the beginng was scheduled to appear quarterly.
+The frequency of publication changed from "Quarterly" to "Continuous" since Jan 2024.
+The journal's aim is to advance and disseminate knowledge in all the related areas of production of biomass, and metabolites, enzyme technology as well as biological waste treatment, biotransformation, and bioresource systems analysis, and technologies associated with conversion or production in the field of Food.

 Abstracting and Indexing:

-Chemical Abstracts / Index Copernicus / DOAJ / Biosis Previews / ISI Web of Science (Science Citation Index Expanded) / Journal Citation Reports / IPA / EMBASE / Scopus / EMR medex / EMRO / Iran medex / Open J-Gate / Scientific Information Database (SID) / EBSCO / ISC / Iran Journal / Google Scholar
+Chemical Abstracts / ISI Web of Science (Expanded list) / Journal Citation Reports / Scopus / Iran medex / Scientific Information Database (SID) / ISC / Iran Journal / Google Scholar

 The journal have an archiving plan for electronic backup and preservation of access to the journal content in the event that the journal is no longer published via CLOCKSS.